-15.49 Alternative approaches would be required to identify and prevent proliferation financing activity conducted by non-listed entities.
+15.50 Alternative approaches would be required to identify and prevent proliferation financing activity conducted by non-listed entities.
 These could include both manual systems – enhanced due diligence, increased monitoring, and enhanced frequency of relationship reviews – and automatic systems such as post-event monitoring of account activity.

-15.50 Post event monitoring, using multiple risk indicators, may in any event have the potential to identify proliferation financing activity.
+15.51 Post event monitoring, using multiple risk indicators, may have the potential to identify proliferation financing activity.

-15.51 Goods based screening; evaluation of the goods involved in a transaction very often requires a large amount of technical knowledge only available to export controls experts and/or exporters.
+15.52 Goods based screening; evaluation of the goods involved in a transaction very often requires a large amount of technical knowledge only available to export controls experts and/or exporters.
 Goods lists pose a tremendous challenge even for export control enforcement and certainly a greater one for real time screening than entity lists.
 Furthermore, firms in general lack the expertise to discriminate between legitimate and proliferation-sensitive goods.
 Goods lists, in themselves, should not be used as a basis for transaction screening, as their limited effectiveness, and greater difficulty, make them an inefficient safeguard.

-CDD and screening section should specify that FIs are expected to perform sanctions screening both at the inception of the trade finance transaction and at the point of submission of the trade finance documents, as some of the transactional details, (e.g. vessels, ports of call etc), may not be known at trade inception and also there could be subsequent updates to the sanctions lists.
+Financial institutions are expected to perform sanctions screening both at the inception of the trade finance transaction and at the point of submission of the trade finance documents, as some of the transactional details, (e.g. vessels, ports of call etc), may not be known at trade inception and also there could be subsequent updates to the sanctions lists.

 Forfaiting